masa10-f/TemplatePaperSurveys/README.md

-# TemplatePaperResearch
+# TemplatePaperSurveys

-A template repository for paper research.
+A template repository for paper surveys.

 ## Basic Usage